Daronte Jones Season 2022

 Jones is joined on the defensive side of the ball by LSU coaching veteran Corey Raymond (cornerbacks) along with first-year coaches in Andre Carter (defensive line) and Blake Baker (linebackers).

-Jones, who coached with former LSU defensive coordinator Dave Aranda for one season at Wisconsin in 2015, has spent the past five years in the NFL, most recently coaching the defensive backs coach for the Minnesota Vikings.
+Jones, who coached with former LSU defensive coordinator Dave Aranda for one season at Wisconsin in 2015, spent the past five years in the NFL, most recently as the defensive backs coach for the Minnesota Vikings.
 His other NFL stops have come with the Cincinnati Bengals and the Miami Dolphins.

 Jones joined the Vikings after two years coaching the secondary for the Cincinnati Bengals (2018-19) and two years as assistant defensive backs coach with the Miami Dolphins (2016-17).

 In his one season with the Vikings, Minnesota ranked among the top 10 in the NFL in interceptions with 15.
 Safety Harrison Smith led the Vikings and ranked No. 5 in the NFL in interceptions with a career-best five.
-In his two years with the Bengals, was instrumental in the development of cornerback Darius Phillips, who led Cincinnati with four interceptions in 2019 in only eight games.
+In his two years with the Bengals, he was instrumental in the development of cornerback Darius Phillips, who led Cincinnati with four interceptions in 2019 in only eight games.